atelierbram/blog/content/colorschemes-sublime/index.md

 ## On Editing Colorschemes for Sublime Text

-Here are some notes which can be helpful with editing colorschemes for Sublime Text.
-Somehow I was suprised that, for such a popular text-editor, how scarces the information is that can be found around the interwebs, and in the docs on the subject.
-Down the bottom of the post one will find links to resources which helped me crack this nut.
+Somehow I was suprised that, for such a popular text-editor like Sublime Text, how scarces the information is that can be found around the interwebs and in the docs on the subject of creating colorschemes.
+Here are some notes that might be helpful with this; down the bottom of this post one will find links to resources which helped me crack this nut.

 On Mac OS X the `colorschemes.tmTheme` files can be found in the following directory from the terminal: